Last Updated on April 30, 2021

 What Is A Gondola Ride?

 A gondola is a long and narrow flat-bottomed boat with a high prow and stern.
-It is a traditional Venetian rowing boat that look like a cross between a canoe and coffin.
+It is a traditional Venetian rowing boat that looks like a cross between a canoe and coffin.
 It is made entirely of wood.
 Gondoliers row with a long wooden oar that pivots on a Venetian oarlock.
 It is also the only Venetian boat with the bow ornament (“fero da prova”).

 A gondola ride in Venice is the one tourist trap that most people will willingly fall into.
 Some feel it has become too touristy.
 However, your visit to Venice really will not feel complete until you go for a ride and are sung to by a gondolier during your journey.